Prof. Michael Marks

 Douglas Woodwell, Research Foundations: How Do We Know What We Know?
 (Los Angeles: SAGE, 2013), ISBN: 978-1-4833-0674-2.

 Robert K. Yin, Case Study Research: Design and Methods, fifth edition (Los Angeles: SAGE, 2014), ISBN: 978-1-4522-4256-9.

-Course Schedule (Subject to revision)DUE BY AUGUST 28 (CAN BE SUBMITTED ANY TIME DURING SUMMER BREAK): PRELIMINARY OVERVIEW OF THE PROPOSED TOPIC (consult with the instructor as necessary via e-mail, phone, or in person during Summer Break)
+Course Schedule (Subject to revision)DUE BY JANUARY 19 (CAN BE SUBMITTED ANY TIME DURING WINTER BREAK): PRELIMINARY OVERVIEW OF THE PROPOSED TOPIC (consult with the instructor as necessary via e-mail, phone, or in person during Winter Break)